OREGON 8 or 12 DAYS

 DAY 9

-Explore the Oregon Dunes Loop Trail.
+• Explore the Oregon Dunes Loop Trail.
 The first half-mile of the trail is paved and leads to a viewing area.
 After that, it goes down into the dunes.
-The popular 2-mile round trip to the beach is a flat, firm path through sand. <map of trail>
+The popular 2-mile round trip to the beach is a flat, firm path through sand.

-There is also a longer hike which you can inquire at the Recreation Visitor Center.
+• There is also a longer hike that you can inquire about at the Recreation Visitor Center.

 DAY 12

-May through October are best to visit the region.
+• May through October are the best times to visit the region.

 Average cost: